Sign In

 The hours you work vary day to day, job to job.
 Hair and makeup can clock up some of the longest hours on set, so be prepared for this element of your working life.
 Expect to work a 12-14 hour day minimum when working in the Makeup Department; there are always going to be things to get done before home time so that you can do it all again the next day.

 It can be hard for any new entrant to the industry to stay focused on a film set; there is so much going on it’s hard not to pass comment.
-However, an assistant or intern who is going on set to assist the standby artist should be vigilant at all times.
+However, a trainee who is going on set to assist the standby artist should be vigilant at all times.
 Things to think of when working on set are:

 • Have you bought everything the makeup artists will need if you have offered to take on that responsibility?